-- Putting forward buildings in the Borough for awards - Identifying and building awareness raising into enhancement projects - Working with a wide range of partners internally and externally to raise awareness of heritage assets and how they can be appreciated as a means of promoting tourism - Exploring new methods to engage with communities when consulting on historic building environment issues - Heritage Open Days - Drawing up and entering into Heritage Partnership Agreements - Identifying significant heritage assets and where appropriate, putting forward buildings for 'Spot-listing' - Identifying potential new Conservation Areas - Providing talks to stakeholder groups in the Borough
+- · Putting forward buildings in the Borough for awards - Identifying and building awareness raising into enhancement projects - Working with a wide range of partners internally and externally to raise awareness of heritage assets and how they can be appreciated as a means of promoting tourism - Working with Town and Parish Councils and local Citizens Associations. - Exploring new methods to engage with communities when consulting on historic building environment issues - Heritage Open Days - Drawing up and entering into Heritage Partnership Agreements - Identifying significant heritage assets and where appropriate, putting forward buildings for 'Spot-listing' - Providing talks to stakeholder groups in the Borough - Collaborative working with museums /archives in the promotion of the local historic environment.